willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The world flipped upside down momentarily and returned to normal

-This is typically caused by errors in obtaining sensor data from the HMD to inform the tracking algorithms.
+This is typically caused by errors in obtaining sensor data from the headset to inform the tracking algorithms.
 If this happens frequently, try the following:
-1. Plug the HMD into a different USB 3.0 port.
+1. Plug the headset into a different USB 3.0 port.
-2. Plug the HMD directly into the PC rather than a USB 3.0 hub.
+2. Plug the headset directly into the PC rather than a USB 3.0 hub.

 If this problem persists, contact customer support.

 ### The world is tilted but I can navigate and walk around fine in Windows Mixed Reality

 This is typically caused by errors in sensor data being recorded into the environment data that is stored on your PC.
 This can cause the Windows Mixed Reality to appear tilted, sometimes permanently.
 Try the following:
-1. Unplug the HDM, close Windows Mixed Reality and plug the HMD back in.
+1. Unplug the HDM, close Windows Mixed Reality and plug the headset back in.
 2. Reboot the PC.
 3. Clear your environment data.